ImLemni/ada-epfl/docs/index.md

   * Abose it is positive
 This analysis take into account negations, punctuation (!!!),  word-shape, emoticons acronyms and so on, which are often used in our reviews.

-Before ending the data handling part, we also computed a special subset containing only books reviews which can be matched witha review about a paired movie made by the same user (and vice versa).
+Before ending the data handling part, we also computed a special subset containing only books reviews which can be matched with a review about a paired movie made by the same user (and vice versa).
 This subset is composed of 2000 users and 3000 paired reviews.

 ### First overview

-Now that we have treated the data it is time to begin the analysis in order to answer our inital question : is the book better than the movie?
+Now that we have treated the data it is time to begin the analysis in order to answer our initial question : is the book better than the movie?

 <img src="images/compare_grades.png">

-It seems that when we group them by franchise, books have higher overall grades and less variance than movies, moreover the first quartile is clearly higer for the books.
+It seems that when we group them by franchise, books have higher overall grades and less variance than movies, moreover the first quartile is clearly higher for the books.

 <img src="images/sentiment-all.png">

-When we look at it as a whole, positivity of sentiments are really comparable, even slightly better for the movies.
+When we look at it as a whole, positiveness of sentiments are really comparable, even slightly better for the movies.

 But it would be way too simple to keep these results and conclude, so let's analyse the bias and the major factors that affect our grades and reviews.